 While The United Methodist Church’s General and Jurisdictional conferences have been postponed once again until 2022, due to the global COVID-19 pandemic, the 236th session of the Eastern Pennsylvania Annual Conference will meet as planned May 20-22.

 The shortened Annual Conference will take place mostly online for a second consecutive year, after making history with that first-time format in 2020.
 The annual Clergy Session is set for Thursday, May 20, at 9 AM, and the Laity Session at 1 PM—both online.
 The Conference’s opening worship and business session will begin on Friday, May 21, at 9 AM.
 And a Conference teaching session will begin at 2 PM.

 The full day’s session will be held as a Zoom webinar for voting members.
 All members must use a computer or tablet to vote on legislation using Zoom’s polling feature, Non-voting members will again be able to view the session livestreamed on the Conference’s Facebook page.

-On Saturday, May 22, the Conference will return to Olivet UMC in Coatesville for its Memorial Service (10 AM) to remember deceased clergy and clergy spouses, followed by its Service of Commissioning and Ordination (12 PM).
-Again, only families of the deceased honorees and families of clergy to be commissioned and ordained will attend the two back-to-back services onsite, along with staff and hospitality volunteers.
-Others may view it livestreamed on the Conference Facebook page.
+On Saturday, May 22, the Conference will return to Olivet UMC in Coatesville for its Memorial Service (10 AM) to remember deceased clergy and clergy spouses, followed by its Service of Commissioning and Ordination (2 PM).
+Again, only families of the deceased honorees and families of clergy to be commissioned and ordained will attend the two services onsite, along with staff and hospitality volunteers.
+Others may view it livestreamed on the Conference website.